aipaca-mlops/cxc_datathon/README.md

   <img src="https://drive.google.com/uc?export=view&id=1znFGGhNTQMWz3NG4cn0YebsjlsdPr9BN">
 </div>

-# Aipaca Datathon Starter Code for CxC UW
+# Aipaca Datathon Starter Code for UW CxC Summit

-Hello students, welcome to CxC Summit's Aipaca Data Challenge.
+Hello students!
+Welcome to CxC Summit's Aipaca Data Challenge.
 You will build an alpaca binary classifier and deploy your model with the Aibro inference tool.

 # Getting Started

 ## Step 1: Get an account

-Go to https://aipaca.ai and join Aipaca's [Discord community](https://discord.gg/bYB7EuXzWW).
-Then, register for an Aipaca account.
+Go to https://aipaca.ai.
+Join Aipaca's [Discord community](https://discord.gg/bYB7EuXzWW) and register for an Aipaca account.

 ## Step 2: Download data

-Download the alpaca training data from https://drive.google.com/drive/u/0/folders/1JlEHvLpuLWsio3rZZaok_2tjSlhXxBfG
+Download the alpaca training data from https://drive.google.com/drive/u/0/folders/1JlEHvLpuLWsio3rZZaok_2tjSlhXxBfG.
+Consider expanding the size of the dataset yourself.

 ## Step 3: Build a model

 Build and train your alpaca classifier with your chosen frameworks.
+Make sure you save your model!
+The internet is your friend, but feel free to ask any questions about Python, ML, data sci, etc in our discord!

 ## Step 4: Deploy the template model

 1. Clone this repository: `git clone https://github.com/aipaca-mlops/cxc_datathon.git`
-2. (Optional) Create a virtual environment by `python3 -m venv venv`, and activate it by `. venv/bin/activate`.
-If you are a Windows user, use `. venv/Script/activate`
+2. **(Optional)** Create a virtual environment by `python3 -m venv venv`, and activate it with `. venv/bin/activate`.
+If you are a Windows user, use `. venv/Script/activate` instead.
-3. Install the newest version of aibro by `pip install aibro`.
+3. Install the newest version of aibro in your terminal with `pip install aibro`.
 4. Run `python3 turnon_deploy.py`.
 You will be asked to input your Aipaca account's email & password.
-We recommend you to use [access token](https://doc.aipaca.ai/inference#authentication) instead.
+We recommend you to use an [access token](https://doc.aipaca.ai/inference#authentication) instead.
 5. After step 4, you will receive an inference API URL.
 You can input the URL into `test_api.sh` then use `bash test_api.sh` to test your API.

 ## Step 5: Deploy your own model